-BJP says it respects all religions amid row over spokesperson’s comments about Prophet Mohammad
+Nupur Sharma suspended from BJP over her comments about Prophet Muhammad

-The party in statement says it ‘strongly denounces insult of any religious personalities’ without mentioning Nupur Sharma.
+The national spokesperson has violated the party’s constitution, the Central Disciplinary Committee said.

-The Bharatiya Janata Party on Sunday said it “strongly denounces insult of any religious personalities” after a controversy erupted over national spokesperson Nupur Sharma’s comments about Prophet Muhammad.
+The Bharatiya Janata Party on Sunday suspended its national spokesperson Nupur Sharma after a controversy erupted over her comments about Prophet Muhammad.

+Om Pathak, member secretary of Central Disciplinary Committee, said that Sharma had expressed views that were contrary to BJP’s stance on several matters.
+Sharma had violated the BJP’s constitution, he added.

+“I have been directed to convey to you that pending further inquiry, you [Sharma] are suspended from the party and from your responsibilities/assignments if any, with immediate effect,” Pathak said.

+Hours before Sharma was suspended, Bharatiya Janata Party had said that it “strongly denounces insult of any religious personalities”.

-“India’s Constitution gives right to every citizen to practice any religion of his or her choice and to honour and respect every religion,” the party said in a statement.
+It added, “India’s Constitution gives right to every citizen to practice any religion of his or her choice and to honour and respect every religion,” the party said in a statement.
 “The Bharatiya Janata Party is also strongly against any ideology which insults or demeans any sect or religion.
 The BJP does not promote such people or philosophy.”

 The statement, however, did not mention Sharma’s remarks.